Tax time ahead?

 Your Guide to Effective Tax Planning

 Would you like to reduce your home loan?
 Top up your super?
 Invest more into growing your business?
 Even take that holiday you’ve been dreaming about?
-As the end of financial year rapidly approaches, Katrina Brennan from Vincents invites you to take a minute and imagine what you could do with a minimised tax liability…
+As the end of financial year rapidly approaches, Vincents invites you to take a minute and imagine what you could do with a minimised tax liability…

 Tax planning can help you achieve your personal and business goals – but to be truly effective it is best to plan throughout the year via regular catch-ups with your accountant.
 If you’re a small business, it’s also particularly important to use these catch-ups to keep up to date with any changes that occur before this financial year comes to a close.